Edward W. Carney Distinguished Service Award

 Josef Warkany Lecturer

-This lecture recognizes Josef Warkany's contributions to the Society for Birth Defects Research and Prevention.
-Dr. Warkany was the first person to demonstrate that exposure to environmental chemicals is responsible for the production of congenital malformation.
+This lecture recognizes Josef Warkany’s contributions to the Society for Birth Defects Research and Prevention.
+Dr. Warkany was the first to show that exposure to environmental chemicals can cause congenital malformations.
 His early studies culminated in the formulation of the scientific principles of teratology.
-This award recognizes a scientist who has significantly contributed to the field throughout their career.
-Dr. Sonja A. Rasmussen from Johns Hopkins School of Medicine.
+This award recognizes a scientist who has significantly contributed to the field over his/her career.
+This year’s Josef Warkany Lecturer is Sonja A. Rasmussen, MD, MS, Johns Hopkins School of Medicine.

 Robert Brent Lecture